SESYNC-ci/ci-spring2016/Lessons/shiny.md

 You may need to prevent your broswer from blocking the pop-out window.
 Notice the stop sign that appears in the Console window while your app is running.
 This is because it is using the current R session.
 Closing the app window does not stop the app from using your R session. *Make sure to end the app when you are finished by clicking the stop sign.*

-Now we will begin to make a new app.
-Create a new folder in your current working directory with ui and server files, and then copy the data folder into the app folder.
+> Create a new folder in your current working directory with ui and server files, and then copy the data folder into the app folder.
 In the ui file, create a title for your app and in the server file, read in the 3 csv files.

 ``` r
 # ui.R